mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Scene.shapes(self)

+        Return the list of shapes

         Returns → list:
             *no description available*

-    .. py:method:: mitsuba.render.Scene.shapes_ek(self)
+    .. py:method:: mitsuba.render.Scene.shapes_dr(self)

-        Return the list of shapes as an Enoki array
+        Return the list of shapes as an Dr.Jit array

-        Returns → enoki::DynamicArray<:py:obj:`mitsuba.render.Shape` const*>:
+        Returns → drjit::DynamicArray<:py:obj:`mitsuba.render.Shape` const*>:
             *no description available*

     .. py:method:: mitsuba.render.Scene.shapes_grad_enabled(self)

-        Return whether any of the shape's parameters require gradient
+        Specifies whether any of the scene's shape parameters have tracking enabled

+        Knowing this is important in the context of differentiable rendering: intersections (e.g. provided by OptiX or Embree) must then be re- computed differentiably within Dr.Jit to correctly track gradient information.
+Furthermore, differentiable geometry introduces bias
+        through visibility-induced discontinuities, and reparameterizations
+        (Loubet et al., SIGGRAPH 2019) are needed to avoid this bias.

         Returns → bool:
             *no description available*